 Your Pom will be in his designated area with all necessary items.
 Go to any room where your dog can’t see you…but he can hear you.

 No matter how much he whines, cries, jumps, paces, or anything else, stay hidden for 5 minutes and then, very matter-of-factly, re-enter the room.
-Wait 3 - 5 more minutes and then let him leave his area.
+Wait 3 – 5 more minutes, then let him leave his area.

-On days you’re home - follow the departure and environment guidelines.
+On days you’re home – follow the departure and environment guidelines.
 Leave the house just for 10 minutes.
-Dogs are very intelligent, so it’s best to actually drive away.
-Do this randomly for 1 week.
+Dogs are very intelligent, so it’s best actually to drive away.
+Do this randomly for one week.
 On week 2, increase it to 15 minutes.
 On week 3, increase to 20 minutes.
 On week 4, increase it to 30 minutes.

 Follow these times as closely as possible.
-The goal will be to show your Pom that he IS capable of being alone - and not being panicked- for 10 minutes.
-When he’s confident that he did okay for 10 minutes (which will be greatly helped by following pre-departure guidelines and setting up the right environment), he’ll learn to do just fine for 15 minutes and so on.
+The goal will be to show your Pom that he can be alone – and not panicked- for 10 minutes.
+When he’s confident that he did okay for 10 minutes (which will be greatly helped by following pre-departure guidelines and setting up the right environment), he’ll learn to do just fine for 15 minutes.

 Tip.
-Each dog is unique and you’ll need to read your Pom’s behavior to see if it’s time to increase these sessions.
-For some dogs, an increase can be done every few days; for others, it may be every couple of weeks.
+Each dog is unique, and you’ll need to read your Pom’s behavior to see if it’s time to increase these sessions.
+For some dogs, an increase can be done every few days; for others, it may be every few weeks.

-Just keep in mind that while this training can take a while, the end result will be a confident dog that can handle being home alone, will be able to self-soothe (through the use of the toys and methods mentioned earlier), and will no longer have separation anxiety.
+Remember that while this training can take a while, the result will be a confident dog that can handle being home alone, can self-soothe (through the toys and methods mentioned earlier), and will no longer have separation anxiety.

-Also remember that, during the training period, there will be lots of days when your Pom will be home alone for those 7, 8, or 9 hours.
+Also, remember that, during the training period, there will be many days when your Pom will be home alone for those 7, 8, or 9 hours.

 How to Handle Things When You Get Home

-If you rush inside and straight to your dog to really pour it on thick, it’s the same as sending a direct message that says “I can’t believe I made it back home!
-Oh, this is a miracle, let’s celebrate!”
+If you rush inside and straight to your dog to pour it on thick, it’s the same as sending a direct message that says, “I can’t believe I made it back home!
+Oh, this is a miracle; let’s celebrate!”
 This tells your dog that he was right to be worried.

 So, what should you do?
 When you enter the home, don’t greet your Pom.
-This will be difficult until you get used to the routine.
-However, it’s best to casually enter, quietly walk to the kitchen, pour a drink of water, check your mail… and then, after 1 to 3 minutes, calmly approach your dog and, in a matter-of-fact manner, say “hello.”
+This won’t be easy until you get used to the routine.
+However, it’s best to casually enter, quietly walk to the kitchen, pour a drink of water, check your mail… and then, after 1 to 3 minutes, calmly approach your dog and say “hello.”

 After this, take your Pom outside for bathroom needs.
 Once that’s done, it will be time to hug, kiss, and play!
 If the weather permits, spend time outside running around with your Pom, allowing him to release pent-up energy and enjoy quality time with you.

-Remember, training for separation anxiety doesn’t mean withholding affection from your Pom at all times.
+Remember, training for separation anxiety doesn’t mean always withholding affection from your Pom.
 It means holding it back when it does more harm than good.

 Additional Help for Pomeranian Separation Anxiety